varchodi/road-graph-gens/readme.md

     cd road-network-generator
     ```
 2.  **Compile with Raylib:**
-    Assuming you have Raylib set up, you can compile the `main.c` file using a C compiler (like GCC) and linking with Raylib.
+    Assuming you have Raylib set up, you can just compile the code.

     On Linux/macOS: